Ley Lines, Labyrinths and Stone Circles – Updated: 07/12/2021

 What do we think about ley lines?

-We are open minded and inquisitive, naturally, and we wonder about the effects of parking our Cree motorhome right across a ley line for the night… If these lines do hold special powers it might give the old girl a bit of ooooomph!
+And we wonder about the effects of parking our Cree motorhome right across a ley line for the night.
+If these lines do hold special powers it might give the old girl a bit of ooooomph!

 Labyrinths: another form of sacred path